amab8901/printc/README.md

 ```

 ## Solution: `printc!`
-If you use `printc!`, the input and output should both be clean, as follows:
+`printc!` lets you do the same thing, but with clean input and clean output.
+Simultaneously.

 Clean input:
 ```